GoogleChrome/web.dev/src/site/content/en/lighthouse-seo/canonical/index.md

 which version of a page to crawl and display to users in search results.

 {% Aside 'key-term' %}
-_Crawling_ is how search engines update their index of content on the web.
+_Crawling_ is how a search engine updates its index of content on the web.
 {% endAside %}

 Using canonical links has many advantages: